Dr. JOHN P. DE CECCO ARCHIVES & SPECIAL COLLECTIONS

 Pencils, paper, and digital cameras are allowed in the reading room.
 Personal scanners are not permitted.
 We will ask you to stow your personal belongings in the vestibule and consume any food or drink you have in our office staff room.
 No food or drink is permitted in the archives.

 You are welcome to take digital photographs of the materials without a flash for personal reference use.
-Please click here for information about duplications, licensing and use permissions, and associated fee schedules.
+For information about duplications, licensing, permissions and associated fees, please click here.

 We maintain our extensive archival collections with generous help from foundations, business sponsors, individual donors and volunteers.
 You can join in supporting the archives by arranging a sponsorship, making a donation to the GLBT Historical Society, signing on as a volunteer — or all three!